jeju5/management/cs/aws/aws_developer.md

       * select rds-lab-wizard (Don't confuse with Security Group that EC2 uses.
 This is Security Group that RDS uses.)
         * this is used by RDS instance by default. (go check RDS -> instance -> Security)
         * click -> inbound -> edit
-          * add type: MySQL, port: 3306, source: myWebDMZ (type this it will give back a source
+          * add type: MySQL, port: 3306, source: myWebDMZ (type this it will give back a source)
     * What will happen (TEST)
       * {ipaddressofEC2}/connect.php --HTTP-'myWebDMZ'--> [EC2] --'rds-lab-wizard'--> [RDS]
 * BackUps
-  * Automatic Backup
-  * Manual DB Snapshot
+  * composed of 'Automatic Backup' and 'Manual DB Snapshot' (backup=entire copy of db, snapshot=readonly copy of db at certain point)
   * AWS Console -> RDS
     * Select RDS instance -> check actions 'Restore to point in time, Take Snapshots ...'
     * Create a snapshot.
     * ON the left, click Snapshots.
 You will see previously taken snapshots.
     * Select the snapshot you created.
 Click 'Copy Snapshot'
-* Encryption
+* RDS Encryption
   * Done via AWS Key management (KMS)
   * If encrpyted, anything related to it (data, read replica, backup and snapshots) is encrypted.
 * Multi-AZ (AZ = Availability Zone)